gustavenrique/easy-inventory/README.md

 There is not yet a Stoquei mobile app version, despite that the app is pretty much responsive and mobile-friendly.

+If you want to see part of the project architecture, check out the [stoquei-api repo](https://github.com/gustavenrique/stoquei-api).

 ---
 ## Main features and pages